jzempel/flask-exceptional/docs/index.rst

                                     result in a logged warning, but the app will continue to run as normal.
 `EXCEPTIONAL_DEBUG_URL`             If your app is running in debug mode,
-                                    errors are not published to
+                                    errors are not tracked with
                                     Exceptional.
 Configure this value to
                                     capture error data in debug mode.
 For example, you may use a `PostBin`_ URL to debug your application.
 JSON error
-                                    data is sent uncompressed, whereas
+                                    data is POSTed uncompressed to this
-                                    Exceptional requires the data to be
+                                    URL, whereas Exceptional requires the
-                                    compressed.
+                                    data to be compressed.
 `EXCEPTIONAL_HTTP_CODES`            A list of codes for HTTP errors that
-                                    will be published to Exceptional.
+                                    will be tracked with Exceptional.

                                     Defaults to standard HTTP 4xx codes.
 `EXCEPTIONAL_PARAMETER_FILTER`      A list of values to filter from the